 ABOUT ARNOLD REED

-At the ripe old age of 30, Reed obtained his first multi-million dollar verdict in the case of Joseph and Bessie Smith v.
+Reed obtained his first multi-million dollar verdict at the age of 30 in the case of Joseph and Bessie Smith v.
 City of Detroit.
 In the Smith case, the plaintiffs sued when, after calling 911 to report a robbery, the police took the suspects to the Smiths’ home for identification.
 This case is an example of Reed’s tenacity and daring.
 Reed took the case after numerous lawyers had turned them away.
 “I get cases that other lawyers decline because they sense that there’s a lot work involved,” he said.
 “I don’t shy away from cases.
 I know I have to roll my sleeves up and get down and dirty.”
 Although Reed could be proud of all his cases, the case he’s the most proud of is one that involves a Fortune 500 company — Eddy Leonard, et al v.
 Valassis Communications in Livonia.
 Reed sued Valassis Communications for failure to promote minorities.

 Although Arnold E. Reed has tried over 200 cases. with tenacity and daring.
 But what drives him?
 According to Reed, it is the clients that seek his services.
 How is he tenacious?
 Reed pictures a goal and doesn’t stop until he has achieved it.
 And how is he daring?
 Reed doesn’t wade into a situation, he jumps.